lexoyo/cms.blue/README.md

 * Itérez sur votre design avec de vraies données
 * Créez une interface d’administration pour saisir le contenu sans se soucier du design

+## Silex vs Blue

+Blue is a hosted version of Silex, preconfigured with

+* Directus as a source of data
+* 11ty as a builder
+* Liquid.js as a template language

 ## Silex vs editorX

 Nodejs server (add lambda to silex/blue?)